School Board Policy 403 -

 5. Specify the expected level of performance or modification of conduct to be required from the employee.

-B. The school district retains the right to immediately discipline, terminate or discharge an employee as appropriate, subject to relevant governing law and collective bargaining agreements where applicable.
+B. The school district retains the right to immediately discipline, terminate, or discharge an employee as appropriate, subject to relevant governing law and collective bargaining agreements when applicable.

 Legal References: